 Supplier’s acceptable forms of payment are included in its attached Proposal.
 Participating Entities will be solely responsible for payment and Sourcewell will have no liability for any unpaid invoice of any Participating Entity.

 ADDITIONAL TERMS AND CONDITIONS/PARTICIPATING ADDENDUM.
 Additional terms and conditions to a purchase order, or other required transaction documentation, may be negotiated between a Participating Entity and Supplier, such as job or industry-specific requirements, legal requirements (e.g., affirmative action or immigration status requirements), or specific local policy requirements.
 Some Participating Entities may require the use of a Participating Addendum, the terms of which will be negotiated directly between the Participating Entity and the Supplier or its authorized dealers, distributors, or resellers, as applicable.
-Any negotiated additional terms and conditions must never be less favorable to the Participating Entity than what is contained in this Contract.
+Any negotiated additional terms and conditions between a Participating Entity and Supplier must never be less favorable to the Participating Entity than what is contained in this Contract.
+Participating Addendums with authorized dealers, distributors, or resellers shall be negotiated directly between those parties.

 SPECIALIZED SERVICE REQUIREMENTS.
 In the event that the Participating Entity requires service or specialized performance requirements not addressed in this Contract (such as e-commerce specifications, specialized delivery requirements, or other specifications and requirements), the Participating Entity and the Supplier may enter into a separate, standalone agreement, apart from this Contract.
 Sourcewell, including its agents and employees, will not be made a party to a claim for breach of such agreement.